Skip to main content

 Additional Information

-OHSU 10x10 participants have the option of attending the in-person session associated with any AMIA meeting within one year of their taking the class and not just the session that occurs at the end of the offering in which they are enrolled.
+10x10 participants can attend an optional in-person session associated with any AMIA meeting within one year of their taking the class and not just the session that occurs at the end of the offering in which they are enrolled.
+At these sessions, participants interact with others who have completed the course.
+Upcoming in-person sessions will take place at:

 Videos, voice-over Power Point presentations, readings, peer-instructor interaction board, quiz per module, Capstone Project.